fledge-iot/fledge-south-systeminfo/docs/index.rst

 .. image:: images/systeminfo_2.jpg
    :align: right

 The *fledge-south-systeminfo* plugin implements a that collects data about the machine that the Fledge instance is running on.
+The plugin is designed to allow the monitoring of the edge devices themselves to be included in the monitoring of the equipment involved in processing environment.

 The plugin will create a number of assets, in general there are one or more assets per device connected in the case of disks and network interfaces.
 There are also some generic assets to measure;

   - CPU Usage